 Design projects can be really generic, at first: Design a new logotype.
 Build a website.
 To make the process more manageable, break it down into three-to-four stages which make sense for you, and define “deliverables” for each part.
 Get creative when defining each milestone, and stick to them no matter what.
 For instance, when getting a new logo, you can have:

-- Concept: Designer and entrepreneur can work together to create three mood boards, [link other article] with possible creative concepts for each.
+- Concept: Designer and entrepreneur can work together to create three mood boards, with possible creative concepts for each.
 Give them names or themes, that inspire you: Conservative, Cutting edge, From the streets, Fashionista, etc.

 - Sketch: Once you can envision a few possible concepts, building off of the central idea, pick one and commit to exploring it further.
 Start sketching possible solutions.
-At this point, simpler really is better: your sketches can be hand drawn, with a everlasting pen and paper technology, or a quick outline from shapes on the computer.
+At this point, simpler really is better: your sketches can be hand-drawn, with an everlasting pen and paper technology, or a quick outline from shapes on the computer.

 Struggle #2: Is the freelancer a good match for my project?